mathieubernardi/champipi/README.md

 I use the Latin name of mushrooms to select images from the internet.
-A poisonous class concerns all inedible or poor mushrooms, this allows us to increase the model's accuracy a Trompette chanterelle girolle class are use, the mushrooms are from the same family.
+A poisonous class concerns all inedible or poor mushrooms, this allows us to increase the model's accuracy a Trompette_chanterelle_girolle class is use, the mushrooms are from the same family.

-I use the pre-trained model Resnet-34 Deep Residual Learning for Image Recognition
+I use the pre-trained model Resnet-34 of fastai Deep Residual Learning for Image Recognition